ahmadaburabee/ahmadaburabee/README.md

 ### Hi there, I'm Ahmad 👋

 ## I'm a Software Engineer , who love to code!
-- 💻 Software Engineer at almosafer
+- 💻 Senior Officer Software Engineer at Almosafer
-- 📜 studied Computer Engineering at University of Jordan.
+- 📜 Studied Computer Engineering at University of Jordan.
 - 👯 I’m looking to collaborate with other passionate developers.

 <div align="center">